How to Embed a Gantt chart in Atlassian's Confluence software

 After you have found and copied the url we go back to the Confluence app and paste it in 'insert iframe macro' window we just opened:

-Then you need to scroll down the left column of the window a bit to enter a width and height for the chart:
+Then you need to scroll down the left column of the window a bit to enter the width and height of the chart:

 The width and height are set in pixels.
 Just play around with these settings to discover what works best for your chart and/or page.

-Well there you go.
-That’s it.
-You have embeded a Tom’s Planner Gantt chart in your Confluence page.
+Well, there you go.
+That's it.
+You have embedded a Tom's Planner Gantt chart on your Confluence page.
 Good work.
-Time for another cup of coffee I would say.
+Time for another cup of coffee, I would say.